kwalczak80/Speedy-cars/README.md

 The admin panel was adjusted with the following changes:

 - the name of the business is now displayed on the top bar
-- the color scheme has been changed
+- the color scheme was slightly changed
-- the color of some buttons has also been changed
+- the color of some buttons was changed

 The changes above were only cosmetic, but thanks to that, the panel looks a little bit different than the standard Django panel.